sorengrey/Team-Profile-Generator/README.md

 ### Description
 This project gives the user a quick and easy way to create a webpage displaying their team's contact info.
 It runs in the terminal, asking the user questions about each team member.
 <br>
-There are three categories of employee.
-Manager, Engineer, and Intern.
-Each type of employee has a unique piece of info.
+There are three categories of employee: Manager, Engineer, and Intern.
+Each type of employee has a unique piece of information.
 Managers have an office number.
-Engineers have a Github.
+Engineers have a link to their Github.
 And Interns have a school listed.
 <br>
 When the answers are completed, the HTML template is filled out and the contact information is displayed for easy reference.